koutheir/binary-security-check/README.md

 # Analyzer of security features in executable binaries

-`binary-security-check` is a command line utility that analyses executable binaries looking for features that make the executable more secure, or less prone to some vulnerabilities.
+`binary-security-check` is a command line utility that analyzes executable binaries looking for features that make the executable more secure, or less prone to some vulnerabilities.